stuartpb/nerd-first/README.md

 # Nerd-First Design

-## How and Why to Build Your Thing Around the Ones Who Will Geek Out Over It
+## How Your Geeks Will Win the World Over

 Copyright 2015 Stuart P. Bentley.
 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

 ## Introduction

-As you probably saw coming in, the title of this text is "Nerd-First Design: How and Why to Build Your Thing Around the Ones Who Will Geek Out Over It".
+As you probably saw coming in, the title of this text is "Nerd-First Design: How Your Geeks Will Win the World Over".
 (If you bought this text without that cover, it was probably ripped off, and you should get your money back.)
-I want you to geek out over what I'm writing here, so I'm going to start off with the "Why" part of that.
+I want you to start geeking out over what I'm writing here, so I'm going to start off explaining *why*, when your thing wins the world over, it starts with the geeks.

 You'll note that I'm not saying what "your thing" is.
 Maybe it's an app, or a service.
 Maybe it's a movie script.
 Maybe it's a new technique for brewing coffee, or juggling hackey sacks.
-When I say people will geek out over your thing, it doesn't have to be the center of their lives.
+It doesn't matter if your thing isn't something people do all the time, or only once.
 Whatever your thing is, if you want people to share it, this stuff applies.

-You should design around the people your thing is important to because **they're the ones who get other people to pick it up**.
+Your geeks are going to win the world over because **your thing will be designed for them**, and when geeks love a thing, they get other people to pick it up.
 There are a few other factors involved in getting people to pick your thing up; because I'm weird, I'm going to explain my thoughts on this using a polynomial function with emoji for variables (which I'm then going to *explain*, obviously - I said I'm weird, not *insane*):

 :family: = :eyes:(:zap::monkey:)&sup2; + :ear:(:lips:) - :poop: